AdobeDocs/commerce-merchant-services.en/help/landing/catalog-sync.md

 >[!NOTE]
 >
 > The catalog sync process automatically runs every hour.
-However, if you are not seeing products on your storefront, or if the products do not reflect recent changes you made, you can resolve [catalog sync issues](#resolvesync).
+However, if you are not seeing expected products on the storefront, or if the products do not reflect recent changes you made, you can resolve [catalog sync issues](#resolvesync).

 ### Products synced

 Displays the total number of products synced from your [!DNL Commerce] catalog.
-After the initial sync, you should expect only changed products to be synced.
+After the initial sync, only changed products should be synced.

 ## Resync {#resync}